Study: AudioEye detects up to 2.5x more issues than other tools

 The font you use can have a major impact not just on individuals with ADHD, but also for people with various disabilities.

 Remember: font isn’t just about making your site look good — it’s about making it feel right.
-Using fonts like Verdana, Open Sans, and BBC Reith are just a few fonts that can help a site feel right.
+Fonts like Verdana, Open Sans, and BBC Reith are just a few that can help a site feel right.

 Font choice is just the first step towards enhancing accessibility for users with disabilities.
 There are numerous other factors that all play a key role in making an accessible site.
 The best way to get started?
 AudioEye.